 While you might think this level of speed and security costs an arm and a leg, Proton actually offers a free tier to get started.
 While this free tier might be extremely limited in servers and speed, it’s still a great way of promoting how excellent Proton’s VPN service actually is.
 Once you decide to jump to a paid plan, you’ll find their pricing competitive.
 All prices are in euros, but a basic annual plan only costs about $51 per year.
 A Plus plan doubles that to about $103, but for the amount of features you gain on this tier, the price bump is well worth it.
 Finally, the Visionary plan includes ProtonMail, so for anyone looking to combine their VPN and email into one monthly price.
 Proton is a great option for anyone looking to buy into a security-first VPN without losing out on speeds, and with a 30-day money-back guarantee, it’s easy to get started.

 If you’re after something new, Surfshark might be the VPN for you.
+It might be a future contender for the title of the best VPN service.
 Based out of the British Virgin Islands, Surfshark is great for anyone looking for a relatively affordable option in a sea of VPN options, designed from the ground up to make it easy to protect your data without dealing with the technical side of VPNs.
 Though it’s not one of the more well-known options on this list, it’s absolutely worth a look into—especially if you’re tired of larger VPNs constantly failing to protect consumer data.
 Let’s start with the basics.
 Like any VPN, Surfshark is built entirely around privacy, with a number of features that help to protect you from the dangers waiting out on the web.
 That includes switching between over 1,000 servers in more than 60 locations, so no matter what content has been blocked in your country, you should find a way around it.
 Every single server offered by Surfshark is P2P-friendly and offers security support for both OpenVPN and IPSec, making it a great option for anyone looking for speedy servers while keeping security their number one priority.
 Of course, as with any VPN, Surfshark also offers a number of features on top of their basic security system to win over users from more popular options.
 The best feature by far is the ability to use Surfshark on as many devices as you want.
 As far as we can tell, Surfshark is one of the only VPNs to actually offer unlimited device support, so no matter how many devices you and your family have, you can protect them all.
 And Surfshark works on almost anything, including Windows, Mac, iOS, Android, Chrome, Firefox, Linux, and of course, the all-important Fire TV app.
 It’s hard to come up with a device you couldn’t secure with Surfshark, since it makes it easy to protect everything on your account.
 We’d be remiss not to also highlight two of Surfshark’s other unique abilities.
 CleanWeb is their marquee feature, giving you the ability to block ads, malware, and phishing attempts with one single add-on.
 Surfshark also has a built-in whitelister that makes it easy to allow apps to bypass your VPN.
 This might not sound important, but when it comes to banking and other digitally secure apps, features like this make it possible to use a VPN without ripping your hair out.
 This is all on top of other standard VPN tools like a killswitch for shutting down apps when your VPN goes offline, DNS and leak protection, a strict no-logs policy for keeping your data safe, and a camouflage mode that hides your VPN status from your ISP.

 All-in-all, Surfshark is one of the best VPNs on the market today, but what truly makes it a hit is their price strategy.
 While a single month of Surfshark’s surface runs you $11.99, anyone willing to pay for years of service will save plenty of cash.
 Their two-year plan is only $47.76, making it one of the cheapest options on this list.
 At just $1.99 per month for those 24 months, it’s a great budget option that still offers top-tier features.
 Though they do offer an annual plan in addition to their two-year option, at $70, you’ll be spending more for less service.
 Surfshark is a great VPN, and well worth checking out.
 Though their Windows and Mac clients offer a money-back guarantee for their first 30 days, their iOS and Android apps offer a free trial, so hop onto your local app store to give Surfshark a shot.